ALive-research/Slicer-Liver/Docs/adr/0024-segmentation-orchestration.md

 Per [ADR-0023](https://github.com/ALive-research/Slicer-Liver/blob/preview/Docs/adr/0023-unified-gui-stage-workflow.md)
 §"AI extension dependencies — lazy install":

-- TotalSegmentator and MONAILabel are **not** declared as `EXTENSION_DEPENDS`.
-They install via `slicer.util.pip_install(...)` on first surgeon invocation of an AI feature.
+- TotalSegmentator is **not** declared as `EXTENSION_DEPENDS`.
+It installs via `slicer.util.pip_install(...)` on first surgeon invocation of an AI feature.
-- Each tool wrapper checks the import succeeds before use; on `ImportError`, prompts the surgeon with a confirmation dialog ("Install TotalSegmentator? ~XGB download + GPU recommended.").
+- The TotalSegmentator wrapper checks the import succeeds before use;
+  on `ImportError`, prompts the surgeon with a confirmation dialog ("Install TotalSegmentator? ~XGB download + GPU recommended.").
 - After successful install, the wrapper proceeds and remembers the install for the session.